Skip to main content

 • Right to make advance directives

 When you start treatment with a new health care provider or at a new facility, ask for a copy of their patient bill of rights.
-This will help you understand your patients' rights and provide contacts if a provider violates your rights.
+This will help you understand your rights and provide contact information if a provider violates them.

 You have several options if you believe a physician or health care professional has violated one of these rights.
 You can report them to the hospital or health care facility where they work.
 Many health care facilities have a patient advocate office where you can file complaints.
 Or, you can report the physician or health care provider to your state’s licensing board.